qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk setup

 In most situations you will want to answer Yes to all of the prompts.

+?>**Note on Debian, Ubuntu and their derivatives**:
+It's possible, that you will get an error saying something like: `bash: qmk: command not found`.
+This is due to a [bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=839155) Debian introduced with their Bash 4.4 release, which removed `$HOME/.local/bin` from the PATH.
+This bug was later fixed on Debian and Ubuntu.
+Sadly, Ubuntu reitroduced this bug and is [yet to fix it](https://bugs.launchpad.net/ubuntu/+source/bash/+bug/1588562).
+Luckily, the fix is easy.
+Run this as your user: `echo "PATH=$HOME/.local/bin:$PATH" >> $HOME/.bashrc" && source $HOME/.bashrc`

 ?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
 If you don't know what that means you can safely ignore this message.